llvm/llvm-zorg/llvmbisect/docs/llvmlab_bisect.rst

 when a regression was introduced in any build of Clang, or LLVM produced by one of our Buildbots or Jenkins jobs.

-The basics of the tool are very simple, you must provided it with a "test case" which will reproduce the problem you are seeing.
+The basics of the tool are very simple, you must provide it with a "test case" which will reproduce the problem you are seeing.
 Once you have done that, the tool will automatically download compiler packages from the cloud (typically produced by our continuous integration system) and will check whether